-It should be noted, based on Oversight's Addendum (p.
-22 - 25), it is likely DHSS' estimated increases in HCBS service costs would be higher than projected.
+It should be noted, that it is likely DHSS' estimated increases in HCBS service costs would be higher than projected.
 Therefore, for fiscal note purposes, Oversight will assume costs will "likely exceed" the costs provided by DHSS.

-In response to similar legislation (SB 11), officials from the Department of Social Services (DSS), MO HealthNet Division (MHD) stated §208.225.3 states any enrolled MHD intermediate care facility or skilled nursing facility that incurs total capital expenditures in excess of two thousand dollars per bed shall be entitled to obtain a recalculation of its Medicaid per diem reimbursement by MHD.
+Officials from the DSS' MHD state §208.225.3 states any enrolled MHD intermediate care facility or skilled nursing facility that incurs total capital expenditures in excess of two thousand dollars per bed shall be entitled to obtain a recalculation of its Medicaid per diem reimbursement by MHD.
 The rate is based on its additional capital costs or all costs incurred during the facility fiscal year when the capital expenditures were made.
 Recalculations shall become effective and payable by MHD as the date of application for rate adjustment.